DeviprasadShetty9833/Python_Journal/08_NumPy/README.md

 # Import the NumPy library to use its functions and features.
 import numpy as np    # By using the alias np, you can reference Numpy functions and classes more conveniently in your code.

+# Create a NumPy array containing the values 1, 2
 x = np.array([1, 2])
 print(x)